Charmaine Soh

-Charmaine Soh Shi Hui (born 24 March 1990) is a Singaporean netball player and captain of the Singapore national team who plays either as a goal attack or goal shooter.
+Charmaine Soh Shi Hui (born 24 March 1990) is a retired Singaporean netball player and former captain of the Singapore national team who played either as a goal attack or goal shooter.
 Charmaine officially captained the national side at the 2019 Netball World Cup replacing Vanessa Marie Lee who took a brief break from the sport in 2018.
 She has featured in three World Cup tournaments for Singapore in 2011, 2015 and 2019.
+She is Singapore's most-capped netballer, with 128 competitive appearances.

+Charmaine retired in 2023, playing and winning her 128th game for Singapore in the 2023 Nations Cup final.

 Career

-Charmaine Soh has been a regular member of the Singaporean team since 2011 following her debut Netball World Cup appearance during the 2011 edition.
+Charmaine Soh had been a regular member of the Singaporean team since 2011 following her debut Netball World Cup appearance during the 2011 edition.
 She was a member of the Singaporean team which emerged as champions during the 2012 Asian Netball Championships defeating home side Sri Lanka 48–47 in a close thriller.
 She was one of the key members of the Singaporean contingent which claimed gold medal in the women's netball event during 2015 Southeast Asian Games and was part of the Singaporean squad which bagged silver at the 2017 Southeast Asian Games.

 Soh made her captaincy debut in 2019 as she captained the national side at the 2019 Netball World Cup tournament where the team finished at last position among the 16 teams.